bio.rodeo

 Google Research / University of New South Wales

-A dual-stream self-supervised foundation model for continuous glucose monitoring data, separating slow physiological state from transient glucose events.
+Self-supervised foundation model for continuous glucose monitoring, with dual streams separating slow physiological state from transient events.

 Released: May 2026